direwolves-of-the-frost/bungie-net/README.md

 # Contributing
 Follow the linting rules and have fun!

-# Definitions Generation
+# Code Generation
-The Bungie API bindings are partially automated and can be updated with `npm generate:schemas`.
+The Bungie API bindings are partially automated and can be updated with `npm run generate:schemas` or `yarn generate:schemas`.